Ain’t nobody got time for URLs like this:

 However, by branding your short URLs, you can avoid being perceived as a spammer.

-For example, Condé Nast Traveler use Rebrandly to create their own custom short links with the domain “cntrvler.co” as seen in the image below.
+For example, Condé Nast Traveler uses Rebrandly to create its own custom short links with the domain “cntrvler.co,” as seen in the image below.

 As long as your custom short URL domain relates to your brand and is used regularly, people will trust your links.

-Lastly, despite being called URL “Shorteners,” one of the key benefits of shortening links is actually the ability to track how your audience engages with your links.
+Lastly, a lesser-known benefit of URL shortening is the ability to track how your audience engages with your links.

 For instance, Bitly’s Enterprise dashboard provides numerous metrics, including: